Elizabeth Warren Raises Awareness of Sexual Violence Against Native Women

 It’s been nearly two years since Donald Trump first referred to Massachusetts Senator Elizabeth Warren as “Pocahontas,” a derogatory reference to her Native American ancestry.
-After he most recently used the racial slur at a campaign rally last night, Warren went on CNN and used the attack to bring awareness to Native peoples’s experiences.
+After he most recently used the racial slur at a campaign rally last night, Warren went on CNN and used the attack to bring awareness to Native peoples’ experiences.

 Speaking to Jim Acosta on State of the Union this morning, Warren chose to highlight the pervasiveness of sexual violence within Native communities.